 Carl Linnaeus, Systema naturæ (1735)

-For Bonnier, a botanist picks up flowers and plants in the woods, flattens them between sheets of paper to finally name them (always in Latin) and keep his or her personal compendium.
+For Bonnier, a botanist picks up flowers and plants in the woods, flattens them between sheets of paper to finally name them (always in Latin) and keeps his or her personal compendium.
 The compendium doubles as a personal diary of visited places and flora therein.
-So, as sort of botanists, during one week at Unsound, we picked up discussions, performances, and installations to make our herbarium of what we saw, listened, and intensely experienced.
+So, as sort of botanists, during one week at Unsound, we picked up discussions, performances, and installations to make our herbarium of what we saw, listened to, and intensely experienced.

 2017 marked the 15th anniversary of Unsound, and the Flower Power theme felt in syntony with the current times.
-As Mat Schultz, the festival co-director said, ‘the Flower Power is reflecting darkness and light, growth and decay, ecological vulnerability and resourceful regeneration’.
-The theme embodies a period of social contradictions and political oppression but as well a period of fight and resistance.
-Ecological awareness and dark ecologies in the Anthropocene era, as Timothy Morton argues, “take the form of a strange loop or Möebious strip, twisted to have only one side, because ecological phenomena have a loop form that is also fundamental to the structure of how things are”.
-And in so, Unsound’s programme took us into this continuum of performances and ideas inspiring, and cohesive as usual.
+As Mat Schultz, the festival co-director, said, ‘The Flower Power is reflecting darkness and light, growth and decay, ecological vulnerability and resourceful regeneration’.
+The theme embodies a period of social contradictions, political oppression, and fighting and resistance.
+Ecological awareness and dark ecologies in the Anthropocene era, as Timothy Morton argues, “take the form of a strange loop or Möebious strip, twisted to have only one side, because ecological phenomena have a loop form that is also fundamental to the structure of how things are.
+And so, Unsound’s programme took us into this continuum of performances and ideas that are inspiring and cohesive as usual.

-James Hoff presented his last project HOBO UFO (v.
-Chernobyl), where he used hacked Google cameras in the vicinity of Chernobyl.
-The show was a frantic concatenation of hardcore beats which together with the images leaves you with a feeling of sneaking into a place you shouldn’t be and rushing to escape from it.
-The cameras show the recently Google-mapped town in Chernobyl’s Zone of Exclusion where nature has taken what humans left behind.
+James Hoff presented his last project, HOBO UFO (v.
+Chornobyl), where he used hacked Google cameras near Chornobyl.
+The show was a frantic concatenation of hardcore beats, which, together with the images, leaves you with a feeling of sneaking into a place you shouldn’t be and rushing to escape from it.
+The cameras show the recently Google-mapped town in Chornobyl’s Zone of Exclusion, where nature has taken what humans left behind.
 Earlier in the day, he presented his work in a talk moderated by Andy Battaglia, editor of ARTnews.
 Hoff explained the genesis of some of his works, from paintings to music-making.

-The immersive ambient and organic sounds grew into an intense synth crescendo for a magnificent end.
+The immersive ambient and organic sounds became an intense synth crescendo for a magnificent end.
 J.G.
 Biberkopf’s show was another of our favourites.
 The Lithuanian’s productions reflect on global politics, power and Earth’s ecosystem and his albums Ecologies and Ecologies II: Ecosystems of Excess extended into a perfectly executed live set.

 Not to forget the fascinating intoxicating plants that have attracted and haunted humans for centuries.
-We let our senses be transposed by shows such as Híbridos, an experimental ethnographic study of spiritual cults in Brazil by Vincent Moon, Priscilla Telmon and Rabih Beaini.
+We let shows such as Híbridos, an experimental ethnographic study of spiritual cults in Brazil by Vincent Moon, Priscilla Telmon and Rabih Beaini, transpose our senses.
 Pharmakon, Karen Gwyer, Moor Mother and Lena Willikens b2b Vladimir Ivkovic and Visible Cloaks were some of the other acts that heightened our senses.

 After the week at Unsound, already back in London, the opening words of Thoreau’s Walden kept lingering in our minds: ‘I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.
-I did not wish to live what was not life, living is so dear; nor did I wish to practice resignation, unless it was quite necessary.
+I did not wish to live what was not life.
+Living is so dear, nor did I wish to practice resignation unless it was quite necessary.
 I wanted to live deep and suck out all the marrow of life.’